-Cycling industry is a major employer, even in times of crisis

-After the global financial crisis and resulting high focus on job creation, the European Cyclist Federation commissioned a study to understand how many people in Europe work in the cycling industry, which showed that 655,000 people work in the European cycling sector, exceeding those in Europe working in mining and quarrying (615,000), or the steel sector (350,000).90
+Cycling industry is a major employer, even in times of crisis After the global financial crisis and resulting high focus on job creation, the European Cyclist Federation commissioned a study to understand how many people in Europe work in the cycling industry, which showed that 655,000 people work in the European cycling sector, exceeding those in Europe working in mining and quarrying (615,000), or the steel sector (350,000).98

-Cycling helps keep cities connected during crisis times

-Already over 150 cities, from Bogota to Lisbon, have used the COVID-19 pandemic to rapidly expand cycling paths along major mobility corridors by assigning existing road space to cycling or by building new cycle paths.91 In many places, emergency workers have also started to realise that cycling can be the fastest and safest way to get around.92 Throughout the two-month lockdown of Wuhan in China, volunteers used bicycles to deliver necessities to residents stuck at home, while some bikeshare companies made their services free of charge to provide access for medical workers and those with urgent needs.93 Cycling also proved to be a resilient and reliable mode of transportation during the 2017 earthquake in Mexico City.94 After the devastation of thousands of buildings left many roads inaccessible to motor vehicles, the city depended heavily on personal bikes and its bikeshare system for first responders and volunteers to distribute first aid and supplies.95 opportunity to rapidly expand active transport infrastructure, as large numbers of people who would usually revert to motorised transport modes have tried out more active transport modes and have experienced the benefits.
+Cycling helps keep cities connected during crisis times Already over 150 cities, from Bogota to Lisbon, have used the COVID-19 pandemic to rapidly expand cycling paths along major mobility corridors by assigning existing road space to cycling or by building new cycle paths.99 In many places, emergency workers have also started to realise that cycling can be the fastest and safest way to get around.100 Throughout the two-month lockdown of Wuhan in China, volunteers used bicycles to deliver necessities to residents stuck at home, while some bikeshare companies made their services free of charge to provide access for medical workers and those with urgent needs.101 Cycling also proved to be a resilient and reliable mode of transportation during the 2017 earthquake in Mexico City.102 After the devastation of thousands of buildings left many roads inaccessible to motor vehicles, the city depended heavily on personal bikes and its bikeshare system for first responders and volunteers to distribute first aid and supplies.103

+COVID-19 creates more citizen buy-in for active transport Opinion polls in many countries show that people are noticing the clean air, uncongested roads, the return of birdsong and wildlife.
+Citizens have been asking whether "normal" was good enough; could we not "build back better".104 This provides an unprecedented opportunity to rapidly expand active transport infrastructure, as large numbers of people who would usually revert to motorised transport modes have tried out more active transport modes and have experienced the benefits.
 A clear example of modal shifts in response to a crisis came after the London terrorist attacks in July 2005 on three London underground trains and a bus.
 Although the damaged underground lines reopened within weeks, the attacks had longer-lasting impacts on the city's commuting patterns, with cycling trips remaining high for the rest of the year.
-A contributing reason was also the introduction of a congestion charge, leading to persistent changes in preferred travel modes.97
+A contributing reason was also the introduction of a congestion charge, leading to persistent changes in preferred travel modes.105